-Mr. Boova joined one of the Columbia Management legacy firms or acquired business lines in 2000.
-Mr. Boova began his investment career in 1995 and earned two B.S. degrees from Worcester Polytechnic Institute, an M.A. from Georgetown University and an M.B.A. from the Wharton School at the University of Pennsylvania.
+Ms. Montanus joined one of the Columbia Management legacy firms or acquired business lines in 2003.
+Ms. Montanus began her investment career in 1992 and earned a B.A. from Stanford University and an M.B.A. in finance from The Wharton School, University of Pennsylvania.